climate-nlp/reportparse/README.md

 ````

-## Quick example 1 (extracting environmental claims from a sustainability report)
+## Quick example 1 (extracting environmental claims and sentiments from a sustainability report)

 The following shows examples of analyzing example PDF file at ```reportparse/asset/example.pdf```.
 For example, we use ```pymupdf``` as the [reader](#readers) and ```environmental_claim``` and ```sst2``` (provided by DistilBERT community) as the [annotators](#annotators).